chatwinra/Gregor-s-Emporium/README.md

 The above sounds like I'm worming out of making a committment, which I'd hate to be the impression you take away from this.
 So let's set the goal here, with the above in mind:

-100 games in 6 months.
+20 (good) games in 6 months.
 Each game needs at least 100 unique visitors/plays.

+*Edit* I've had a re-think and decided to reduce the target total, by quite a bit actually.
+Based on how long this first one is taking me, Trying to do 100 games in 60 days would be pretty tough (unless I made some crap ones).
+So I've reduced the number, with the idea that each game will be of a certain standard also.

 Boom.
 Done.
 See you on the other side.